Sutharseehan/News-Web-Application/README.md

 This website makes use of features such as user authentication, CRUD utility for articles and comments, while also following RESTful notation.

-The stack for the webpage used is Node.JS, Express and MongoDB
+The stack for the webpage used is Node.JS, Express and MongoDB.

 ## Motivation